oslocyclotronlab/oslo-method-software/README.md

 Then write (wr command) the first-generation matrix and call it fg

-For the further analysis, you need programs found in the /prog directory: rhosigchi.f 	Find Rho and T from a least-square fit to the matrix fg d2rho.f     	Find Rho(Sn) from D0 or D1 values rhobin.f    	Find Rho(Sn) from global systematics (e.g. Egidy&Bucurescu) counting.c  	Normalize the level density function Rho(Ex) normalization.c Normalize the gamma-ray strength function f(Egamma) radex.f		Find the gamma-ray strength function from P/Rho
+For the further analysis, you need programs found in the /prog directory:
+rhosigchi.f 	Find Rho and T from a least-square fit to the matrix fg
+d2rho.f     	Find Rho(Sn) from D0 or D1 values
+rhobin.f    	Find Rho(Sn) from global systematics (e.g. Egidy&Bucurescu)
+counting.c  	Normalize the level density function Rho(Ex)
+normalization.c Normalize the gamma-ray strength function f(Egamma)
+radex.f		Find the gamma-ray strength function from P/Rho

 (There are several other programs in /prog and /mama that you do not need.
-Some of them are out-dated or does not work…)
+Some of them are out-dated or do not work…)

 *****************************************************************************

 # Installation:

-You need a Mac or a Unix/Linux computer with installed:
+You need a Mac or a Unix/Linux computer with the following software installed:
 	gfortran
 	gcc
 	g++
+	(On linux (Ubuntu) you will also need the packages libx11-dev, libxt-dev, libreadline-dev, libncurses-dev)

-You would also benefit from downloading ROOT from CERN (see below)
+You would also benefit from downloading ROOT from CERN (see below).

 Then, clone this repository (or download and unpack the zip file) into the folder where you want the software to be installed.
 Let us say it is